Skip to Content

 Critical: Use pnpm, not npm

-This project is a monorepo with four separate workspaces built specifically for pnpm.
+This project is a monorepo with five workspaces built specifically for pnpm.
 Using npm will almost certainly lead to dependency conflicts due to its hoisting behavior.
 While Yarn might work, this repository is built, tested, and maintained exclusively with pnpm.

 Getting Started